-As a woman, typically, your natural role is to be the nurturer and caregiver for your family; caring for your spouse, children, parents and being a confidant to friends while being a boss entrepreneur or corporate leader.
-Women play a vital role in the day-to-day operations of their family and having the right type of protection via life insurance is very important.
+As a woman, typically, your natural role is to be the nurturer and caregiver for your family.
+Caring for your spouse, children, parents and being a confidant to friends while being a boss entrepreneur or corporate leader.
+That being said, women play a vital role in the day-to-day operations of their family and having the right type of protection via life insurance is very important.

 Why life insurance is so important for women

 Imagine the matriarch of your family becoming ill or passing away.
 A tragic event will not only result in an emotional loss but a substantial impact on the operations of the household as well as the finances.